lipe11/advice-generator-app/README.md

 - **CSS Grid** for centering the advice box.
 - **flexbox** for arranging the elements within the advice box.
-- **petite-vue** to handle data fetching and data binding (initially I made this with Vue.js, but thinking it might be a bit overkill, thought it was a good oportunity to try petite-vue).
+- **petite-vue** for data fetching and data binding (initially I made this with Vue, but thinking it might be a bit overkill, thought it was a good oportunity to try petite-vue).

 ### What I learned